 Forgotten memories, discarded photographs, a faraway place.
 A thing you think you remember, but can't grasp hold of.
 These are the inspirations for Amelia's opus.

-Amelia is an art historian, photographer, writer, and dabbler in painting with an M.A. in medieval art history.
+Amelia is an art historian, photographer, writer, and occasional visual artist with an M.A. in medieval art history.
 She seeks to create relevant platforms for medieval art to be discussed, displayed and enjoyed.
-Visit her blog to see new film photos or to delve into the artistic landscape of the Middle Ages.
+Visit her blog to see new film photos, or learn something new on #medievalmonday on her Instagram.

 Hailing from the sultry lands of South Carolina, Amelia and her husband Zac spent a year in England and now reside in New York City with their two cats, Heloise and Abelard.

 “Iberia & Avignon: Artistic Exchange During the Avignon Papacy and the Papal Schism.”
 14th Century Iberia at 54th International Congress on Medieval Studies, Kalamazoo, MI, May 9-12, 2019.